LEDazzio01/Tab-Transformer-Plus-Plus/README.md

 ---

-## 🧠 Core concept: Residual stacking
+## 🧠 Core Concept: Residual Stacking

 The model treats the regression problem as an **additive decomposition**: